slatedocs/slate/source/includes/api/_shift.md

 ```

 <span class="tryit" id="shift-assign-tryit"></span>
 Assign a shift.
-Also mark acknowledged
+Can also publish the shift and/or mark the shift as acknowledged.

 #### Required parameter